MENTAL HEALTH SUPPORT

-The Connection Program’s mental health navigator meets with young people, conducts a wellness assessment and creates a customized care plan that assists young people to get the help they need within a short time period (roughly 1 month).
+The Connections Program’s mental health navigator meets with young people, conducts a wellness assessment and creates a customized care plan that assists young people to get the help they need within a short time period (roughly 1 month).
 Through established partnerships, the navigator identifies appropriate mental health experts and services available in the community and helps remove any barriers for young people in accessing these services, ultimately facilitating a smooth transition to adult services.

 What type of support is offered?

 Based on the needs of each young person, the types of support could include:

 - One-on-one counseling or therapy

 - Cognitive/Educational Assessments

 - Health Literacy Education through Monthly Virtual Workshops

 - Wellness Groups, including health promotion activities, mental health awareness, and also therapy-based groups (i.e. DBT, Art Therapy)

 - Comprehensive assessment by in-house primary care physician and psychiatrist

 - General system navigation